 How Do the NRMM Regulations Compare with the US, Japan Etc?

-The limitations on gaseous and particulate emission are also, up to a point, aligned with U.S. However, the European regulation separates itself from the American counterpart with setting emission limits of smaller particulates. via Cummins.com/news
+The limitations on gaseous and particulate emission are also, up to a point, aligned with the U.S. However, the European regulation separates itself from the American counterpart with setting emission limits of smaller particulates. via Cummins.com/news

 What the Tests Comprise?